Offers of Admission

 Advanced Placement and International Baccalaureate

-Advanced Placement exam results of 4 or more may qualify for university credit to a maximum of 2.0 credits (four courses).
+Advanced Placement exam results of 4 or more may qualify for university credit to a maximum of 2 credits (4 courses).
 Official transcripts are required.

 Timing and Process for Admission Decisions